 There are a number of companies that offer wildlife tours, including Shetland Nature

 With a 1000 miles of roads, cycling is another great way to see Shetland, and the various islands can be easily accessed by regular ferry services.
-Check out the
+Check out the these pages

 for ideas on routes or day trips as well as information on bike hire.